- Scrub carrots and cut into pieces.

 - Add the sugar, yeast, nutrient and enzyme, stir well.

-- Cover bucket again and leave for one week, stirring daily
+- Cover bucket again and leave for one week, stirring daily with plastic spoon.

 - Strain into fermentation jar.